MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/microsoft-teams-add-on-licensing.md

 If you're a large business or enterprise organization (more than 300 users), you have two ways to get voice features:

-- Buy an Enterprise E1 or E3 plan and add Teams Phone with Calling Plan.
+- Buy an Enterprise E1 or E3 plan and add Teams Phone with Calling Plan bundle.
 - Buy an Enterprise E1 or E3 plan and add voice features individually.
 - Buy an Enterprise E5 plan, which includes voice features.